eejdoowad/mosi/README.md

 ## msg - sends a message to target node(s)

 `msg` sends a message to target node(s).
 Specify the `target` node(s) that will receive the message and the name of the `action` handler that targets execute when they receive the message.
 Optionaly specify an `argument` to be passed to the action handler.

-  * `log` is a boolean parameter that enables logging when set to `true`.
-Logging is disabled by default.

   * `target` describes the nodes that should receive a message. `target` may be an integer that identifies a single node, or a condition string that limits which nodes receive the message.